Ikbal Hanim

-Ikbal Hanim (اقبال هانم; İkbal Hanım; 22 October 1876 – 10 February 1941), was the Khediva consort of Egypt from 1895 to 1914 as the first wife of Abbas Hilmi II Pasha, the last Khedive of Egypt and Sudan.
+Ikbal Hanim (اقبال هانم; İkbal Hanım; 22 October 1876 – 1941), was the Khediva consort of Egypt from 1895 to 1910 as the first wife of Abbas II, the last Khedive of Egypt and Sudan.

 Early life

-Of Circassian origin, Ikbal Hanim was born on 22 October 1876 in Constantinople (now Istanbul).
-She became a slave to the Walida Pasha Emina Ilhamy, wife of Khedive Tewfik, after 1884, when the importation of white slaves became illegal in Egypt.
+Of Circassian origin, Ikbal Hanim was born on 22 October 1876 in one of the northern Ottoman provinces.
+She became a slave to the Walida Pasha Emina Ilhamy, wife of Khedive Tewfik, in the harem of the Muhammad Ali dynasty via the Circassian slave trade after 1884, when the importation of white slaves became illegal in Egypt.
 She was then assigned to Abbas's personal service along with two other slave girls.
+She was described as tall and beautiful, had clear complexion and dark hair.